 First up was the new Frozen ride, which I am glad we had a Fastpass for.
 The ride was cute but not worth the 2 hour lineup for it.
-I’m also stating to wonder… how many slow moving boat rides can Disney make?!
+I’m also stating to wonder… how many slow-moving boat rides can Disney make?!

 Magic Kingdom was the next day and I couldn’t wait to go on Space Mountain.
-Growing up, I spent many summers driving to Disney Land with my grandparents and Space Mountain holds a special place in my heart because it is a family favorite (probably like many other families).
-The story from the first time I rode it goes like this: I was with my grandparents and my mom waiting for probably hours to ride Space Mountain.
-I guess as a small girl I was pretty nervous about riding a roller coaster in the dark and kept telling my Grandpa about my concerns.
-It worked out that he sat in the row behind me and, the same as I do today, I was screaming my head off the entire ride.
-My grandpa felt pretty bad during the ride, thinking, I made her go on this ride she hates and is screaming through the whole thing.
+Growing up, I spent many summers driving to Disney Land with my grandparents and Space Mountain holds a special place in my heart.
+It is a family favorite with a background story we love to tell.
+It goes like this: I was with my grandparents and my mom waiting for hours to ride Space Mountain for the first time.
+I guess I was pretty nervous about riding a roller coaster in the dark and kept telling my Grandpa about some concerns I had.
+It worked out that he sat in the row behind me and I screamed my head off the entire ride.
+My grandpa felt terrible during the entire ride thinking, I made her go on this ride she hates and is screaming with fear.

-Next we made the game day decision to go back to the hotel room for a dip in the pool and an afternoon nap.
+Next we made the game day decision to go back to the hotel for a dip in the pool and an afternoon nap.
 Much needed!

 Turns out I must have gotten my fill of Disney Land when we went a few years ago because I was ready to leave Magic Kingdom after dinner.
 We went to the Boardwalk in the search of souvenirs but quickly aborted mission for something a little more lively!
 Cue Disney Springs.
 Ah, this place was actual magic for this soon to be 30 year old.

 We had lunch at Sanaa that afternoon and.. let me just pause for a second and say loveeee.
 The bread service is it, people.
 Fly to Orlando, eat here, and you can go home right after.
+(Kidding) (Kind of)

 On top of the amazing food and aesthetics, you get to watch different animals walk around in the courtyard while you eat.
 So overall, it’s just a really fun, delicious, way to spend an afternoon.

-After lunch it was time for Hollywood Studios and a 85 minute line up to go on the Tower of Terror.
-Normally fast drop-down rides aren’t my favorite but I can handle (somewhat) Tower of Terror, which is good because it’s Mike’s favorite ride!
+After lunch it was time for Hollywood Studios and a 85 minute line up (!) to go on the Tower of Terror.
+Normally fast drop-down rides aren’t my favorite but Mike loves them.
+Per usual, I screamed (and death griped my seat) the entire time.

-We rounded out the day with a few more rides before going back to the hotel and packing for our early morning flight to the Caribbean! **post coming soon**
+We rounded out the day with a few more rides before going back to the hotel and packing for our early morning flight to the Caribbean!